-Courses master Socio-Spatial Planning
+Courses master Society, Sustainability and Planning

 The emergence of self-organizing citizen collectives is a critical change in today's society.
 Taking this realization as a starting-point, the Master Socio-Spatial Planning helps you to understand the 'human factor' in spatial planning: why different groups of people embrace, contest or reject spatial changes, how they take the lead in shaping their own environment, how spatial interventions influence different stakeholders and how to engage society effectively in spatial transformations.

 The programme of the master Society, Sustainability and Planning consists of the following courses in 2020/2021.
 Click on the course title to go to the full course description, information about lecturers, literature and time period.

 This course shows that spatial change in neighbourhoods must be understood as deeply social processes, with social causes and effects.
 The neighbourhood is the foundation for a community with social ties – a home stead for groups of people.
 That makes issues in neighbourhoods charged with intersubjective and emotional meaning, and a demographical origin.

 The aim of the planning theory course is to gain more in-depth knowledge of the theoretical background of planning in such a way that you can identify suitable existing planning and decision-making models for issues at hand.